semio/ddf_utils/docs/recipe.md

 **notes**

 - if `dictionary` option is a dictionary, it should be a dictionary of oldname -> newname mappings; if it's a string, the string should be a json file name that contains such dictionary.
+- currently chef only support one ingredient in the `ingredients` parameter

 ### translate_column